Mallorca: from sea to summit

 Valldemossa & Port de Valldemossa

 Nestled in the Tramuntana mountains, Valldemossa is often called one of the most beautiful villages in Mallorca and it lives up to the hype.
-The town is famous for its charming traditional stone houses, built from warm, honey-coloured limestone that blends naturally with the surrounding landscape.
-These houses often feature thick walls, small wooden shutters painted in soft greens or blues, and terracotta-tiled roofs, giving Valldemossa a timeless, rustic character.
+The town is famous for its charming traditional stone houses, built from warm, limestone that blends naturally with the surrounding landscape.
+These houses often have small wooden shutters painted in soft greens or blues, and terracotta-tiled roofs, giving Valldemossa a timeless, rustic character.
 Don’t leave without trying the coca de patata.
 It's a light, sweet potato pastry that’s perfect with a coffee or thick Spanish hot chocolate.

 Soller, Port de Soller & Far des Cap Gros

-A little further north, Sóller sits nestled between lush citrus groves and the dramatic peaks of the Tramuntana mountains.
+A little further north, Sóller sits between lush citrus groves and the dramatic peaks of the Tramuntana mountains.
 A great place to start exploring is the main square, home to Sant Bartomeu Church.
 One of Sóller’s well-known attractions is the vintage wooden tram that runs between the town and Port de Sóller on the coast.
 Although we skipped the ride since trams are common where we’re from, we made sure to snap some photos as it rolled past the church.

 Unlike the rugged coves elsewhere on the island, Port de Sóller offers a wide, walkable bay surrounded by mountains.
-It's one of the few natural harbours on Mallorca’s west coast, and the laid-back promenade is lined with cafés, shops, and boats bobbing in the marina.
+It's one of the few natural harbours on Mallorca’s west coast and the promenade is lined with cafés, shops, and boats bobbing in the marina.
 It’s a great place for a relaxed seaside lunch or a sunset drink.

 For one of the best views in the area, head up to the Far des Cap Gros lighthouse.
 It sits on a cliff just above Port de Sóller and offers sweeping views of the bay and beyond.
 It’s especially stunning at sunset.
 You can either drive there or hike from Port de Sóller (approx. 2.5km).